leahfilkin-myob/RefactoringKata/katas/kata-cicd/kata-cicd.md

 # CI/CD Kata

 The focus of the CI/CD kata is to bring safety when bringing things into production.
 You job is to make a reliable pipeline that can deploy your system into production.
 This kata is broken up into two steps, part 1 focusses around continuous integration, part 2 focuses on continuous deployment.
-You need to do this in such a way that you are confident that it works.

-This kata assumes you have a web application code base with a set of tests that you can you to do CI/CD.
-We would recommend to first complete something like [Frameworkless Basic Web Application kata](https://github.com/MYOB-Technology/General_Developer/blob/master/katas/kata-frameworkless-basic-web-application/kata-frameworkless-basic-web-application.md) with the [enhancements](https://github.com/MYOB-Technology/General_Developer/blob/master/katas/kata-frameworkless-basic-web-application/kata-frameworkless-basic-web-application-enhancements.md) done.
+This kata assumes you have a web application code base with a set of tests that you can already use to do CI/CD.
+We would recommend you first complete something like [Frameworkless Basic Web Application kata](https://github.com/MYOB-Technology/General_Developer/blob/master/katas/kata-frameworkless-basic-web-application/kata-frameworkless-basic-web-application.md) with the [enhancements](https://github.com/MYOB-Technology/General_Developer/blob/master/katas/kata-frameworkless-basic-web-application/kata-frameworkless-basic-web-application-enhancements.md).

 ## Continuous Integration